Yehdar/ChattyBetsy/README.md

 - JWT tokens and Bcrypt algos for user security protocols

 ## DRAWBACKS
 - I still suck a lot at testing APIs (or maybe creating APIs).
-As such, the application run too well...
+As such, the application does not run too well...
 - Postman's 500 Internal server error is still a huge bug for me that I am struggling immensely to solve

 ## TAKEAWAYS
-- Invest most of your time learning about creating APIs
+- Invest most of your time learning about creating APIs (possibly get in-person help rather than relying on online resources)

 ## SHOUT-OUTS
 I WOULD LOVE TO ACKNOWLEDGE THIS playlist: